alekseyzimin/masurca/README.md

 •	if error correction failed then remove the files named `??.cor.fa` and then run $/install_path/ MaSuRCA-X.X.X/bin/masurca config.txt and execute `assemble.sh`

 # Assembly result.
-The final assembly scaffolds file is under CA/ or CA.mr...../ and named final.genome.scf.fasta.
+The final assembly scaffolds file is under CA/{primary,alternative}.scf.fasta or CA.mr...../{primary,alternative}.scf.fasta if CABOG assembler was used for contigging/scaffolding, which is default, or flye.mr....../assembly.scaffolds.fasta if Flye was used for final contigging/scaffolding.

 # 4. Additional tools
 ## POLCA